andreyv/sbupdate/README.md

     efi   /EFI/Arch/<NAME>-signed.efi

 You also need to sign your boot manager's own UEFI executables with your custom keys.
-Add the corresponding filenames to the `EXTRA_SIGN` array in `/etc/default/sbupdate`, for example (systemd-boot):
+Add corresponding filenames to the `EXTRA_SIGN` array in `/etc/default/sbupdate`, for example (systemd-boot):

     EXTRA_SIGN=('/boot/EFI/Boot/BOOTX64.EFI' '/boot/EFI/systemd/systemd-bootx64.efi')